History of Ohio in Timeline

 August 2014: Unemployment Rate Returns to 5.6%

-In August 2014, the unemployment rate in Ohio returned to 5.6%, the level it was before the Great Recession.
+By August 2014, Ohio's unemployment rate returned to 5.6%, the same rate as before the Great Recession.

-According to a Pew Forum poll in 2014, 56% of Ohioans felt religion was "very important", 25% that it was "somewhat important", and 19% that religion was "not too important/not important at all".
+According to a Pew Forum poll in 2014, 56% of Ohioans felt religion was "very important", 25% felt it was "somewhat important", and 19% felt it was "not too important/not important at all".

 2015: Ohio GDP

-In April 2016, a lawsuit was filed challenging Ohio's policy of purging infrequent voters, alleging violations of the National Voter Registration Act (NVRA) of 1993 and the Help America Vote Act of 2002.
+In April 2016, a lawsuit was filed challenging Ohio's policy of purging infrequent voters, alleging it violated the National Voter Registration Act (NVRA) of 1993 and the Help America Vote Act of 2002.

-November 2016: Preliminary Injunction Upheld Against Voter Purging (November 2016)
+November 2016: Preliminary Injunction Upheld for November 2016 Election

 In 2016, the Cleveland Cavaliers won the NBA Championship.

-In the 2016 presidential election, Ohio voted for Republican Donald Trump at larger margins than the nation as a whole.
+Ohio voted for Republican Donald Trump at larger margins than the nation as a whole in the 2016 presidential election.

 In 2018, the bottom 20% of earners in Ohio contributed 12.3% of their income towards various taxes, while the top 1% only paid 6.5%.

-On June 10, 2019, an earthquake occurred approximately 5 kilometers (3.1 mi) north-northwest of Eastlake under Lake Erie, Ohio; it registered a 4.0 magnitude.
+On June 10, 2019, an earthquake occurred approximately 5 kilometers (3.1 mi) north-northwest of Eastlake under Lake Erie, Ohio, registering a 4.0 magnitude.

-In 2019, Columbus, Ohio, had six corporations named to the U.S. Fortune 500 list, including Alliance Data, Nationwide Mutual Insurance Company, American Electric Power, L Brands, Huntington Bancshares, and Cardinal Health.
+In 2019, Columbus had six corporations named to the U.S. Fortune 500 list: Alliance Data, Nationwide Mutual Insurance Company, American Electric Power, L Brands, Huntington Bancshares, and Cardinal Health.

-In 2019, Ohio ranked seventh in GDP among states, demonstrating its continued status as an industrial state with a substantial manufacturing sector and the second-largest automobile production in the country.
+In 2019, Ohio ranked seventh in GDP among US states, maintaining its status as an industrial state with the third-largest manufacturing sector and second-largest automobile production.

 March 9, 2020: COVID-19 Pandemic Reaches Ohio